ThePrimeagen/dev-prod-2/lessons/02-your-env/B-ansible.md

 ### Why would i use this over a bash script
-A bash script is great when you can execute it on a machine, but ansible allows you to execute all these operations on a bunch of host machines at once.
+A bash script is great when you can execute it on a machine, but ansible allows you to execute all these operations on a bunch of host machines at once, your machine, uniform syntax (yml).
 It also allows for some custom logic based on operating system so you could interchange out the fetching mechanism to make it machine independent

 <br>
 <br>